utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 ### Why should we use React ?
 - React uses a virtual DOM
-- React utilizes a component-based architecture, allowing developers to break down the UI into reusable, self-contained components.
+- React utilizes a component-based architecture, so we can reuse the components.
 - React introduces JSX, which is a syntax extension that allows developers to write HTML-like code within JavaScript
 - React has a vast and active community, along with a rich ecosystem of tools, libraries, and frameworks that enhance development productivity and provide solutions for various needs, such as state management.